This Factsheet is about Student Finance. It should be read together with our ‘How to Complain’ webpage, available on the ‘Making A Complaint’ tab.

 Student Finance Wales provides finance, on behalf of the Welsh Government, towards fees and living costs incurred by students when studying in higher education.
 The Student Loans Company (SLC), as the agent of the Welsh Government, is responsible for the assessment of students’ eligibility to receive financial support, and for processing and making payments of student loans and grants.

 The SLC, under the umbrella branding of Student Finance Wales, has a complaints procedure to which complaints should be addressed.
 If you disagree with a decision on whether you are entitled to financial help you will need to follow the appeals procedure.
 Whilst the SLC is not a body that falls within the Ombudsman’s jurisdiction, when the SLC is carrying out a function of the Welsh Government (in assessing, administering and processing grants and allowances to students in Wales), its actions fall within the Ombudsman’s jurisdiction.
 However, you must complain to the SLC before bringing your complaint to us.

-You do not need to make your complaint to the Ombudsman using a solicitor or any other advocate; his service is free and impartial and we aim to make the process as easy to follow for complainants as possible.
+You do not need to make your complaint to us using a solicitor or any other advocate; our service is free and impartial and we aim to make the process as easy to follow for complainants as possible.

 You can get free, independent advice from your local Citizens Advice who may be able to assist you in making a complaint: http://www.citizensadvice.org.uk/

 You can also find more information about how to complain about student finance on the following websites: